 Tucked away in a scenic spot in Ravello, Mamma Agata and her daughter Chiara, along with Chiara’s husband Gennaro, are keeping the local home cooking traditions alive at the Mamma Agata Cooking School.
 You’ll feel just like family as you learn cooking tips and then sit back and enjoy the recipes on an outdoor terrace overlooking the Amalfi Coast.

-What are your favorite places to eat, drink and relax on the Amalfi Coast?
+What are your favorite places to eat and drink on the Amalfi Coast?

 Right in Amalfi, I love Ristorante Marina Grande on the town’s main beach for beautiful dining and a relaxed atmosphere.
 If I’m meeting friends for an aperitivo, my go to spot for a Spritz is the Gran Caffè overlooking the harbor.
 For a day away from it all by the sea, I hop on the wooden boat and go to Da Teresa at the Santa Croce beach club west of Amalfi.
 It’s my favorite spot to lounge at the edge of the sea and at lunch time climb the steps to the breezy dining area for freshly caught seafood washed down with local white wine and peaches.